nvictor/msn/README.md

 Example: `A : [1 b3 4] [A?
 A←!]`

+Motif definitions come first.
+The phrase then names those motifs and marks how each one behaves.

-Identifiers use letters and may include apostrophe suffixes for named motif variants.
-Uppercase names are conventional in canonical notation; lowercase names are useful in live shorthand.
-For example, `A' : [4 4 4 b3 1]` defines a separate motif from `A`.
+Identifiers are letters with optional apostrophe suffixes.
+Uppercase is standard notation; lowercase is useful for live shorthand. `A' : [4 4 4 b3 1]` defines a named variant of `A`.

+The apostrophe has two meanings depending on where it appears:

-When an apostrophe appears in transform position after a motif instance, it means variation. `A'←<` means motif variant `A'`, then reverse and expand. `A←'` means motif `A`, then reverse and vary.
+- `A'←<`: motif variant `A'`, then reverse and expand.
+- `A←'`: motif `A`, then reverse and vary.

-## Symbol Table
+## Symbols

-### 1. Degrees
+### Degrees

-Defines melody as relative scale-degree motion.
+Degrees describe relative pitch.

 - `1`..`7`: Diatonic scale degrees.
 - `b` / `#`: Chromatic alterations.